pablodiste/data-store/README.md

 - Handles caching of fetched data automatically.
 - Allows listening to changes on the source of truth and making queries.
 - It is built on coroutines.
-- Allows the integration of different fetcher sources and libraries.
+- Allows the integration of different fetcher sources and libraries (Retrofit, Ktor).
 - Includes support for source of truth based on Room and Realm libraries but you can plug in other ones too.
 - Allows configuration of custom database queries (like DAOs)
 - Allows per-request source of truth expiration configuration.